Skip to content

 16 He that believeth and is baptized shall be saved; but he that believeth not shall be damned.

 The Great Commission was the command to preach the gospel of the kingdom throughout the entire world.
-However, as we see in Acts 11:19 this commission of preaching the gospel of the kingdom was not being fulfilled, as the gospel of the kingdom was being preached “to the Jews only” after to the stoning of Stephen.
+However, as we see in Acts 11:19 this commission of preaching the gospel of the kingdom was not being fulfilled, as the gospel of the kingdom was being preached “to the Jews only” after the stoning of Stephen.

 Acts 11:19 Now they which were scattered abroad upon the persecution that arose about Stephen travelled as far as Phenice, and Cyprus, and Antioch, preaching the word to none but unto the Jews only.